BNALEBS/AtDollar/doc/assets-attribution.md

-The following is a list of assets used in the bitcoin source and their proper attribution.
+The following is a list of assets used in the atdollar source and their proper attribution.

 [Wladimir van der Laan](https://github.com/laanwj)
 -----------------------